civican/legisinfo/44-1/bills/C-70/bill_text.md

   **(1)** Subsection 7(2) of the Act is replaced by the following:

-    **(2)** The Director or any employee who is designated by the Minister for the purpose of applying for a warrant under section 21, 21.1, **22.21** or 23 shall consult the Deputy Minister before applying for the warrant or, **if applicable**, the renewal of the warrant.
+    **(2)** The Director or any employee who is designated by the Minister for the purpose of applying for a warrant under section 21, 21.1, 22.21 or 23 shall consult the Deputy Minister before applying for the warrant or, if applicable, the renewal of the warrant.

   **(2)** Section 7 of the Act is amended by adding the following after subsection (2.1):